wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot-2.0.md

 | Purpose                | Trial phase setup to validate Cowrie configuration and EC2 settings  |

 ### 2. - Honeypot Installation
 To connect to the brand new EC2 instance, I used `MobaXTerm`, a free SSH client.
-The first step taken was to restrict the .pem permissions via powershell, necessary for SSH private keys.
+The first step taken was to restrict the .pem permissions via ssh terminal.

 ```
-icacls "cowrie-trial-01.pem" /inheritance:r /grant:r "$($env:USERNAME):R"
+chmod 400 cowrie-trial-01.pem
+ls -l
+total 8
+-r--------@ 1 user  staff  1674 20 May 17:09 cowrie-trial-01.pem
 ```

 On the SSH client, I then successfully logged into the ec2 instance for the first time.
 To begin with, I ran some commands to refresh the system’s package list and apply the latest updates.
 The following segment mirrors the steps taken in the original deployment linked at the top of this project.